emberjs/rfcs/text/0763-asset-importing-spec.md

 #### Isn't it risky to "take over" a browser API?

-Yes and no. This [original proposal for this feature to WHATWG](https://github.com/whatwg/html/issues/3871#issue-346547968) envisioned build tools rewriting the expressions to provide asset optimizations.
+No. This [original proposal for this feature to WHATWG](https://github.com/whatwg/html/issues/3871#issue-346547968) envisioned build tools rewriting the expressions to provide asset optimizations.
+As describe above, it is only taken over for "Other Assets" (any path that ends in an explicit file extension that is not `.js` or `.css`).

 The built-in function can only resolve modules relative to the active script; by using Ember's build tools developers have no guarantee of where modules build to and the feature effectively cannot be used without those build tools understanding `import.meta.resolve`.